- Update cadenceSignal

 The fields the measure reads

-capture_timestampWhen we processed each update, the cadence clockevent_timestampPolymarket emit time, for aligning bursts to eventssequence_numberDistinct-update count and gap detection- 50ms min intervalThe throttle that caps the raw rate
+capture_timestampWhen we processed each update, the cadence clockevent_timestampPolymarket emit time, for aligning bursts to eventssequence_numberCount of applied book events, so you can measure what a sample skipped- 50ms min intervalThe throttle that caps the raw rate

 The two timestamps serve different jobs here. capture_timestamp is the cadence clock, the rhythm of how fast updates landed in our pipeline. event_timestamp is for alignment, pinning a burst to the moment Polymarket emitted the change so you can line it up with a known event.
-The sequence number is your guard against mistaking a capture gap for genuine calm.
+The sequence number is what keeps a coarsely-sampled burst from reading as genuine calm: difference it across adjacent rows and you recover the events the 50ms throttle collapsed, which is a truer intensity series than a row count.

 Why the per-category rate caps what you can see